ponkila/HomestakerOS/docs/getting_started.md

 Before deploying HomestakerOS, you need to have a machine running Linux already.
 This will serve as the underlying fallback operating system.
 Any flavour of Linux will do, preferably a headless, minimal one like CoreOS.

-We are going to need to format the drives manually and set up the necessary files.
-These files include things like the WireGuard interface configuration and the secret token that ensures a safe connection between beacon node (consensus client) and execution node (execution client).
+In addition to the configuration via the frontend, we are going to need to format the drives manually and set up the necessary files.
+These files include things like the WireGuard interface configuration and the secret token that ensures a safe connection between the consensus client and the execution client.

+## Localization
+Theoretically, this is the only configuration required to build a working system via the HomestakerOS Web UI.
+It includes setting the system's hostname and timezone.

+For the hostname, ensure it contains only alphanumeric characters, hyphens, or underscores, with a length ranging from 1 to 63 characters.

+You can find a list of valid timezone (TZ) identifiers [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-## Format Drives
+## Mounts
 To begin, we will format the drives to store the secrets and blockchain using the [Btrfs filesystem](https://wiki.archlinux.org/title/btrfs).
 We prefer Btrfs due to its [Copy-on-Write](https://en.m.wikipedia.org/wiki/Copy-on-write) (COW) resource management technique, allowing efficient snapshot creation.
 For more information, you can check out this [introduction to Btrfs](https://itsfoss.com/btrfs/).

 Let's proceed with creating a Btrfs filesystem with subvolumes for secrets, Erigon and Lighthouse on a single hard drive or SSD.
 If you are unsure about whether your drive space is enough, you can check the current size of the mainnet Ethereum blockchain on [ycharts](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size).